Leading Chinese firms eye Israeli technology investments

 “Since 2010, we saw for the first time significant Chinese investments in the real economy in Israel - in traditional industries like MA Industries and also in the high-tech sector, in biotechnology and agrotechnology,” Finance Minister Yuval Steinitz told Reuters.

-Edouard Cukierman, managing partner of private equity funds Catalyst Investments, which organized the delegation’s trip to Israel with the Foreign Ministry, said the visit by the Chinese companies could lead to acquisitions, investments in research and development centers and even the establishment of their own local operations.
+Edouard Cukierman, managing partner of private equity funds Catalyst Investments, which organised the delegation’s trip to Israel with the Foreign Ministry, said the visit by the Chinese companies could lead to acquisitions, investments in research and development centres and even the establishment of thei r own local opera tions.

 “We are following up with each one of them, preparing specific action plans for each one of them,” Cukierman said.
 “They believe they can benefit from innovation in Israel more than the Americans did.”